FDA Grants Full Approval to Engineered Cell Therapy for Treating Rare Sarcoma

 Dr. Sandra D'Angelo is focused on developing immunotherapy treatments for soft tissue sarcoma.

-The clinical trial that resulted in the drug’s approval was led by Memorial Sloan Kettering Cancer Center (MSK) sarcoma specialist and immunotherapy expert Sandra D’Angelo, MD
+Afami-cel dramatically shrank sarcoma tumors in almost half of patients participating in a clinical trial, led by Memorial Sloan Kettering Cancer Center (MSK) sarcoma specialist and immunotherapy expert Sandra D’Angelo, MD.

-“This treatment offers an important new option for people with this rare cancer,” Dr. D’Angelo says.
+“This treatment offers a meaningful new option for people with this rare cancer,” Dr. D’Angelo says.
 “It is also an important step forward in the development of T cell therapies for solid tumors, which has been a major challenge.”

 Synovial sarcoma is diagnosed in fewer than 1,000 people in the United States every year.
 A cancer that can develop in the extremities or in the soft tissue in the abdomen or lung, it most often occurs in young adults.
 It is slightly more common in men than in women.